sguox002/leetcode/leetcode-all.md

 ->>

 ### memoization

+<<-241	Different Ways to Add Parentheses    		56.5%	Medium
+add () to the expression and evaluate all possible results. operator only include +-*
+- parentheis appear the digit and after the digit.
+- shall keep left>=right.
+- () only changes the calculation order, we do not need to do the addition actually.
+- we see +-*, and we divide into left and right and combine
+- using memoization to record the results - dp.
+->>

 <<-1387	Sort Integers by The Power Value    		70.6%	Medium
 power of x is the step to transform to 1: even x/2, odd 3*x+1. need do a range. use dp to record solved smaller problems. use hashmap to do memoization.